Post

 2012 Honda Odyssey

-The 2012 Honda Odyssey is a popular minivan that offers a spacious interior, a comfortable ride, and a variety of features.
-It is available with a 3.5-liter V6 engine that produces 248 horsepower and 250 lb-ft of torque, paired with a 5-speed automatic transmission.
+The 2012 Honda Odyssey is a popular minivan known for its spacious interior, comfortable ride, and reliability.
+It came standard with a 3.5-liter V6 engine producing 248 horsepower and 250 lb-ft of torque, paired with a 5-speed automatic transmission.
+What people liked about the 2012 Odyssey was its practicality, family-friendly features, and good fuel economy for its class.
+Common complaints included some electrical issues, especially with the entertainment system, and some reports of premature brake wear.

 Engine

-• Solution: Replace the piston rings and valve seals.
+• Solution: Replace the timing belt, water pump, and tensioner.

 • Recalls: None Found